skorokithakis/shortuuid/README.md

         alphabet="abcdefg1234",
         primary_key=True,
     )
-    # When ShortUUIDField is provided with a length parameter, a cryptographically secure but
+    # When ShortUUIDField is provided with a length parameter, a cryptographically secure
-    # NOT universally unique string is generated
+    # random but NOT universally unique string is generated
     random_field = ShortUUIDField(
         length=16,
         max_length=40,